hidenorly/audioframework/README_SinkPlugIn.md

 Expected audience of this document is developer who develops digital audio processing's output implementation, called "Sink".

+Signal flow is that Source -> Pipe -> Sink.
+In the Pipe, there can be filters which are actual digtal signal processings.

 # What's Sink plug-in?

 The Sink is implementation to output the digital audio signal processing result in this audio framework.